In this guide you will learn what Git and GitHub are, how they compare to other tools, and how to use them in your Unity projects.

 If you want to expand this Continuous integration with Continuous deployment, you can create a simple CI/CD pipeline that will help you catch bugs early in the production process, automatically create / deploy builds for the team leads to preview and for QA to test on every commit, or daily, weekly.

-Git LFS extends Git to support binary files.
+Git LFS extends Git to support binary files in Git with Unity setups.
 Although Unity scenes are text-based, 3D models, audio, and images are binary.
 Anchorpoint manages Git LFS automatically.
 With other Git clients, you must enable Git LFS yourself.
 Every Git hosting provider supports Git LFS natively.

 Git is often known for its challenges in handling large binary projects effectively.
 However, with new functionalities such as sparse checkout and Git LFS, it now operates at a reasonable speed even on extensive projects.
 For a more in-depth look take a look at scaling Git to 1TB of files.